Last Updated on

 Average total cost in Mexico per person per day: $20.58/£13.45

 We already knew through the grapevine that Belize was going to be more expensive than the rest of Central America (Lonely Planet suggests US$40 – $60 per day), but we were still surprised that costs were as high as they are for such a sparsely populated and economically struggling country like Belize (read our tips for Belize on a shoestring here).
+We could’ve lowered our six months travel budget considerably had we skipped Belize.

 Accommodation: We stayed in fairly basic accommodation in Belize, no bells or whistles, but always private rooms.